Dark-Fusion-Protocol/scl-host/README.md

 Building the Console Application
 =====================================================================================================================================================================
-To build or run a new exectuable Rust must be installed.
+To build or run a new executable Rust must be installed.
 - ## Build an executable
     - In the project directory run the following commands to build to the target directory from which you can run the executable file.